theobald-software/helpcenter.theobald-software.github.io/includes/xu-bc-getting-started.md

 ### Run an Extraction

 Extractions can be run directly in the {{ productName }} Designer{% if page.meta.product == "xtract-universal" %} or via [web service](web-api.md) and [command line](documentation/execute-and-automate/call-via-commandline.md){% else %} or from Board, see [Run Extractions in Board](documentation/run-extractions.md/#run-extractions-in-the-designer){% endif %}.
+Follow the steps below to testrun your extraction in the Designer:

 1. In the main window of the Designer, select an extraction :number-1: and click **[:designer-run:Run]** :number-2:.
 The window "Run Extraction" opens.
 ![Run-Extraction](assets/images/{{ abbr }}/getting-started/Run-Extraction.png)